-- This is the second year for this objective and the district focused on technical readiness and people readiness.
-This included extensive in-service for teachers and the creation of a technology strategy to increase access, provide a focus on digital literacy, and ensure economic and environmental sustainability. - Satisfaction levels related to post-secondary readiness are well above provincial averages, while preparation for jobs in the future is similar to province-wide results - Identified key outcomes and assessments at each of the developmental stages and will implement these outcomes in the 2010-11 school year - The district will work to establish baseline data in 2010-11 in this area (e.g. performance tasks, survey)
+- This is the third year for this objective and the district focused on technical readiness and people readiness.
+This included extensive in-service for teachers and the creation of a technology strategy to increase access, provide a focus on digital literacy, and ensure economic and environmental sustainability - Satisfaction levels related to post-secondary readiness are well above provincial averages, while preparation for jobs in the future is similar to province-wide results - Identified key outcomes and assessments at each of the developmental stages and will continue to implement these outcomes in the 2011-12 school year - The district will work to establish baseline data in 2011-12 in this area (e.g. performance tasks, survey)

-- An improvement by 5% on the Satisfaction Survey Results by parents and students in the following areas by 2011: - > Are you satisfied that school is preparing you (your child) for a job in the future? - Are you satisfied that school is preparing you (your child) for post-secondary education (for example: college, university, trade school)? - Additional baseline data and targets to be developed during the 2010-11 school year
+- A continued improvement on the Satisfaction Survey results by parents and students in the following areas by 2012: - Are you satisfied that school is preparing you (your child) for a job in the future? - Are you satisfied that school is preparing you (your child) for post-secondary education (for example: college, university, trade school)? - Baseline data and targets to be developed during the 2011-12 school year

-- Adoption of a common set of software tools across the district to support student learning - Creation of a technology strategy to increase access to technology - Creation of "next" practice to highlight and understand innovative teaching and learning with technology - Support for blended learning opportunities for teachers and classrooms - Computer Immersion Program as a program of choice at secondary, and classroom adoption of pilot laptop programs at elementary
+- Adoption of a common set of software tools across the district to support student learning - Creation of a technology strategy to increase access to technology - Creation of "next" practice to highlight and understand innovative teaching and learning with technology - Support for blended learning opportunities for teachers and classrooms - Classroom adoption of laptop programs at elementary - Creation of a K-7 Digital Literacy Framework for student outcomes at each key stage of development

-- Creation of a K-7 Digital Literacy Framework for student outcomes at each key stage of development - Exploration of a "personalized web portfolio" for students in Grades 4 10 that could be used as part of an exit interview at each grade - Full adoption of the inside45 Learning Portal for class and school websites - Professional support for teachers using Web 2.0 Tools in the classroom - Supporting Parent Education through a series of workshops on emerging technologies - Supporting staff with a series of professional development opportunities focusing on digital literacy during common professional development days - Support the Digital Literacy District Team to identify instructional strategies and evaluation strategies supported by technology as a follow-up to its work this year - Engagement of all partner groups (WVTA, WVAA, WVMEA, WVPAC) in an ongoing conversation surrounding district directions with technology and digital literacy - Implementation of district wireless infrastructure to increase access (Link to Technology Plan)
+- Expansion of a "personalized web portfolio" for all students in Grades 4-10 - Continued implementation of the inside45 Learning Portal for class and school websites - Continued professional support for teachers using Web 2.0 Tools in the classroom - Supporting Parent Education through a series of workshops on emerging technologies - Supporting staff with a series of ongoing professional development opportunities focusing on digital literacy during common professional development daytime workshops - Creation of a digital writing framework to provide resources and lesson plans - Expand Digital Literacy scope and sequence in Grades 8-12 - Engagement of all partner groups (WVTA, WVAA, WVMEA, WVDPAC) in an ongoing conversation surrounding district directions with technology and digital literacy - Complete the implementation of a district wireless infrastructure to increase access (Linked to Technology Plan) - Encourage and support the use of digital devices as part of the learning environment